gdbroman/broman.blog/posts/career.md

 Do you want snacks or skills?

-If peak competition is Software Engineer at MANGA,
+If Software Engineer at MANGA is peak competition,

 What's an underpursued path for the modern programmer?